5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Disable "Power Nap"
 - In Bluetooth Settings, "Advanced Options…" disable the 3rd entry about allowing Bluetooth devices to exit sleep

-**NOTES**
-- In my tests, fixing the sleepimage actually prohibited the machine from entering sleep on its own.
-You can use Hackintool to revert the settings.
+> [!NOTE]
+>
-- To exit from Sleep you can press a Mouse button.
+> - To exit from Sleep you can press a Mouse button.
 But to wake from Hibernation, you have to press the `Fn` key or the `Power Button`.

 ### Reducing boot time
-- In `UEFI/Drivers`, disable `ConnectDrivers`.
+In `UEFI/Drivers`, disable `ConnectDrivers`.
 This reduces the timeout between the LENOVO logo and the BootPicker by 5 to 8 seconds.

+> [!WARNING]
-> **Warning**
+>
 > - Before installing macOS from a USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see it in the BootPicker.
 > - With `ConnectDrivers` disabled, the bootchime cannot be played back since `AudioDXE.efi` is not loaded.

-### Fixing issues with external Webcams

-When using my EFI folder for macOS 12 or newer, disabling Apple Mobile File Integrity (AMFI) is necessary to boot macOS.
-But disabling it causes prompts to grant special permissions to access the cam/mic by 3rd party apps like Zoom, Microsoft Teams, etc to not pop-up.

-There are [several approaches](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/41#issuecomment-1528999560) for fixing this issue.

 ### Swapping Command ⌘ and Option ⌥ Keys
 Prior to version 0.7.4 of my OpenCore EFI Folder, the **[Command]** and **[Option]** keys were set to "swapped" in the `info.plist` of `VoodooPS2Keyboard.kext` by default.
 So in macOS, the **[WINDOWS]** key was bound to the **[Option]** key function and the **[ALT]** Key was bound to the **[Command]** key function which felt weird.
 Therefore, users had to swap these Keys back around in the System Settings so everything worked as expected.